Only two sleeps until Christmas!

 Home made gifts

-If you’re into home baking, things like preserves, spreads or Christmas cakes can sure a real personal touch to gifts.
+If you’re into home baking, things like preserves, spreads or Christmas cakes can add a real personal touch to gifts.
 With plenty of lemons at this time of the year, Lemon Curd is a big hit!

 We are really pleased with our efforts and guess what, I came in slightly under budget.
-So, I was able to pop out and get a couple of extra gifts for some other friends who are joining us on Christmas Day.
+So, I was able to pop out and get a couple of extra gifts for some other friends who are joining us on Boxing Day.

 I guess we will know how successful our new way of shopping has been on Christmas day when family and friends are here to open them.